cya-nyde/CTF-Writeups/THM/skynet/skynet.md

 Service Info: Host: SKYNET; OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

+### Enumerating SMB

+- List smb shares to look for information
+    - `smbclient -L //<target ip>/`
+    - `smbmap -H <target ip> -u anonymous`
+    - *anonymous* share is readable with no credentials
+    - There is a share named *milesdyson*
+        - Suggests a user account with that name
+- `smbclient //<target ip>/anonymous -U anonymous` to access the share
+    - `get attention.txt` to download file
+    - repeat for files in the *log* directory
+    - *log1.txt* appears to be a password list

 ### Exploring web server

 - Navigating to the server on port 80 in a web browser displays one page with a search bar